ali-furkan/wo/README.md

 - [ ] Authentication github, gitlab... (for clone repo etc.)
 - [ ] Add rc of wo file handler
 - [ ] Add Work Scripts & cycle scripts
+- [ ] Use bubbletea for create work
 - [ ] Signed releases

 If you want to see more features at wo feel free to [contribute](#Contributing)!